Destinations Greece Athens

 Must orderthe tasting menu on the summer rooftop

-Hytra's one-Michelin-star modern Greek kitchen on the rooftop of the Onassis Cultural Centre (Stegi) on Syngrou — Michelin since 2010 (when Nikos Karathanos held the star), currently under chef Yiorgos Felemengas.
-The most considered cooking at this price point in Athens.
-Conceptual tasting menus that read the Greek pantry through a global lens; rooftop in summer, ground floor in winter.
-Pair with a play downstairs.
+Hytra’s one-Michelin-star modern-Greek kitchen on the roof of the Onassis Cultural Centre (Stegi) on Syngrou: Michelin since 2010 (when Nikos Karathanos held the star), now under chef Yiorgos Felemengas.
+The most thought-through cooking at this price point in Athens.
+Tasting menus that read the Greek pantry through a global lens, on the rooftop in summer and the ground floor in winter.
+Pair it with a play downstairs.

 ★ Michelin since 2010Onassis Stegi rooftopPair with a play